symfony-cmf/symfony-cmf-docs/bundles/block/introduction.rst

 .. note::

-    If you have much logic to be used, you can move that to a specific service and inject it in the block service.
-Then use this specific service in the execute method.
+    If you need complex logic to handle a block, it is recommended to move that logic into a dedicated service and inject that service into the block service and call it in the ``execute`` method.

 Default Settings
 ~~~~~~~~~~~~~~~~

 The method ``setDefaultSettings`` specifies the default settings for a block.
-Settings can be altered on multiple places afterwards, it cascades like this:
+Settings can be altered in multiple places afterwards, cascading as follows:

 * Default settings are stored in the block service;
 * If you use a 3rd party bundle you might want to change them in the bundle
   configuration for your application see :ref:`bundle-block-configuration`;
 * Settings can be altered through template helpers (see example);
 * And settings can also be altered in a block document, the advantage is that
-  settings are stored in PHPCR and allows to implement a frontend or backend UI
+  settings are stored in the database and are individual to the specific block
-  to change some or all settings.
+  instead of all blocks of a type.

 Example of how settings can be specified through a template helper: